serdarnazli/Advanced-Voice-Conversion-with-Neural-Networks/README.md

 ### On development...

-This repository contains the project proposal and related materials for the YZV302E Deep Learning course.
+This repository will contain the project files.
 The project focuses on developing an advanced voice conversion system using deep learning techniques.

 ## Table of Contents
 - [Project Description](#project-description)